USS Chesapeake (1799): Design and construction

 American merchant vessels began to fall prey to Barbary Pirates, mainly from Algiers, in the Mediterranean during the 1790s.
 Congress responded with the Naval Act of 1794.
 The act provided funds for the construction of six frigates, and directed that the construction would continue unless and until the United States agreed peace terms with Algiers.

-Joshua Humphreys' design was long on keel and narrow of beam (width) to allow for the mounting of very heavy guns.
-The design incorporated a diagonal scantling (rib) scheme to limit hogging (warping) and included extremely heavy planking.
+Joshua Humphreys' design was long of keel and incorporated a diagonal scantling (rib) scheme to limit hogging (warping) and included extremely heavy planking.
 This gave the hull greater strength than those of more lightly built frigates.
 Since the fledgling United States could not match the number of ships of the European states, Humphreys designed his frigates to be able to overpower other frigates, but with the speed to escape from a ship of the line.
+However, Chesapeake was a scaled-down version of his more famous designs for Constitution, United States and President, being closer in size to the standard European frigates of the day, and mounting the usual armament of 18-pounder guns.

 Originally designated as "Frigate D", the ship remained unnamed for several years.
 Her keel was laid down in December 1795 at the Gosport Navy Yard in Norfolk County – now the city of Portsmouth in Hampton Roads, Virginia, where Josiah Fox had been appointed her naval constructor and Richard Dale as superintendent of construction.
 In March 1796 a peace accord was announced between the United States and Algiers and construction was suspended in accordance with the Naval Act of 1794.
 The keel remained on blocks in the navy yard for two years.